-Protect the environment - We are committed to manage our business to protect the environment; and be in compliance with all applicable environmental laws and regulations of each country and region and practice initiatives that protect the environment in all aspects of our business operations, including product development, production, sales, distribution, and services.
+Protect the environment - We are committed to manage our business to protect the environment; and in compliance with all applicable environmental laws and regulations of each country and region and practice initiatives that protect the environment in all aspects of our business operations, including product development, production, sales, distribution, and services.

-Eliminate any modern slavery, human trafficking and child labor - We are committed to eradicating cases of modern slavery, human trafficking and child labor as it is a crime and a violation of fundamental human rights.
+Eliminate any modern slavery, human trafficking, and child labour - We are committed to eradicating cases of modern slavery, human trafficking, and child labour as it is a crime and a violation of fundamental human rights.

 Promote social inclusion and diversity - We are committed to promote open, fair and equal employment rights regardless of race, religion, age or sex; and make contribution to local communities.
-We are committed to respect every human rights, inclusion and diversity of every employee and shall not engage in conduct that discriminates on the basis of nationality, race, ethnicity, religion, color of skin, age, gender, sexual orientation, or disability.
+We are committed to respect every human right, inclusion and diversity of every employee and shall not engage in conduct that discriminates on the basis of nationality, race, ethnicity, religion, colour of skin, age, gender, sexual orientation, or disability.